A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Introduction

 As building sound and conclusive empirical knowledge is key to science, reducing this major threat of external validity in the context of program repair is the main motivation of this paper.
-To reduce the threat, we aim at doing a novel empirical program repair experiment on a new and well-formed bug benchmark.
+To reduce the threat, we aim at doing a empirical program repair study on a new and well-formed bug benchmark.

-In this paper, we perform an automatic repair experiment on a benchmark called QuixBugs which was recently presented by Lin at al. \cite{quixbugs}.
-QuixBugs is a program repair benchmark with 40 buggy algorithmic programs specified by tests cases.
+In this paper, we perform an automatic repair empirical study on a benchmark called QuixBugs which was recently presented by Lin et al.~\cite{quixbugs-orig}.
+QuixBugs is a program repair benchmark with 40 buggy algorithmic programs specified by test cases.
 The buggy programs are both available in Python and Java.
-In our experiment, \begin{inparaenum}[1)] \item We prepare QuixBugs for automated program repair in Java; \item We select five representative approaches of test-suite based repair, Arja \cite{Yuan2017ARJAAR}, Astor \cite{martinez-astor}, Nopol \cite{Nopol}, NPEFix \cite{NPEFixAR} and the Java implementation of RSRepair \cite{Qiissta15}, and run them over all buggy programs.
-This results in 15 / 40 buggy programs are repaired by 64 different plausible patches; \item We assess the correctness of those 64 plausible patches by three different correctness assessment techniques.
-This identifies 33 overfitting patches. \end{inparaenum} This novel experiment on a benchmark never used in a program repair context provides valuable findings that improve the external validity of program repair research.
-Our experiment sets a baseline for future research of automatic repair on QuixBugs.